 The board of directors is a 15-21-member group composed of Bloomfield business owners, Bloomfield residents, neighborhood stakeholders, and a select number of at-large members with ties to the neighborhood.

 The BDC Board is a working board.
-The Board will support the work of BDC and provide mission-based leadership and strategic governance, and all members are encouraged to actively participate in and occasionally lead projects.
+The Board supports the work of BDC and provides mission-based leadership and strategic governance.All members are encouraged to actively participate in and occasionally lead projects.
 While day-to-day operations are led by BDC’s Executive Director (ED), the Board-ED relationship is a partnership, and the appropriate involvement of the Board is both critical and expected.
 The typical commitment for a fully contributing board member is 4-5 hours per month, which includes 2-3 hours of meetings per month and 2-3 hours of work outside meetings.

 Specific Board Member responsibilities include:

 - Serve as a trusted advisor to the ED as they develop and implement BDC’s strategic plan

 - Review outcomes and metrics created by BDC for evaluating its impact, and regularly measure its performance and effectiveness using those metrics

 - Review agenda and support materials prior to board and committee meetings

 - Approve BDC’s annual budget, audit reports, and material business decisions; be informed of, and meet all legal and financial responsibilities